AnnaKravchenko/hippo/README.md

 Practically speaking, HIPPO will score a list of input RNA poses four times.
 It will then take the number of top-ranked poses specified by the user (`poses_per_potential`) from each of the four lists of scored poses, pooling these poses together and removing redundancies.
 Finally, a specified number of poses (`sele_top`) will be returned in the `hippo.rank` file.

-Please note that raw histofram score values are not representative of any kind of energy.
+Please note that raw histogram score values are not representative of any kind of energy.

 ## Re-training HIPPO